Badmotorfinger: Writing

 Badmotorfinger has been classified by various critics as grunge, alternative metal, heavy metal and hard rock.
 Steve Huey of AllMusic said the songwriting on the album "takes a quantum leap in focus and consistency", adding: "It's surprisingly cerebral and arty music for a band courting mainstream metal audiences, but it attacks with scientific precision."
 Guitarist Kim Thayil jokingly called it the "Heavy Metal White Album".
 Frontman Chris Cornell said, "I think there's songs on the new record which are almost more commercially viable because they have that memorable feel to them, and I think if anyone expected us to come out and make something more commercial than Louder Than Love [the band's previous album], then I'm glad that they were surprised."
 He added that the album was more representative of how the band was live.

 Compared with Louder Than Love, the band took a more collaborative approach to the writing process for Badmotorfinger.
 It was Soundgarden's first album with bassist Ben Shepherd, who replaced Jason Everman in April 1990, and Cornell said Shepherd brought a "fresh and creative" approach to the recording sessions, while the band as a whole said his knowledge of music and writing skills redefined the group.
 Before joining, Soundgarden had been Shepherd's favorite band.
 Shepherd contributed the song "Somewhere" and collaborated on the musical composition of several other songs on the album, as did Thayil and drummer Matt Cameron.
 Thayil said Shepherd's contributions helped make the album "faster" and "weirder".

 Several of the album's songs utilize alternative tunings, such as "Rusty Cage", "Searching with My Good Eye Closed", and "Holy Water" (on all of which the bottom E string of the guitars is tuned down to B), and "Mind Riot" (on which every string is tuned to one of several octaves of E).
 There are also some unusual time signatures on the album, "Outshined" is partially in 7/4 and "Face Pollution" is in 9/8.
-Thayil was quoted as saying he didn't "push for weird time signatures", but rather "push[ed] to get the quirkiness out of things".
+Thayil claimed the band did not deliberately pursue unusual meters, but rather was the result of a "push to get the quirkiness out of things".

 Regarding the lyrics, Cornell said he tried to not get too specific and was more interested in letting ambiguity "[create] colourful images."
 Thayil compared listening to the album to "reading a novel [about] man's conflict with himself and society, or the government, or his family, or the economy, or anything."
 Cornell said "Outshined" is about going from "periods of extreme self-confidence" to "plummeting in the opposite direction".
 "Jesus Christ Pose" was written about famous people who exploit the symbol of Jesus' crucifixion to suggest they're persecuted by the public.
 Thayil wrote the lyrics for "Room a Thousand Years Wide", and said the song is about "experience in general".
 "Holy Water" was written about people who force their beliefs onto others.
 "New Damage" subtly criticizes the right-wing government of the United States.